orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2021.1.4.md

 __Monday, August 1, 2022__

 Today we released Orbeon Forms 2021.1.4 PE!
-This release introduces security fixes, accessibility enhancements, and bug-fixes and is recommended for all users of:
+This maintenance release introduces security fixes, accessibility enhancements, and bug-fixes and is recommended for all users of:

 - [Orbeon Forms 2021.1.3 PE](orbeon-forms-2021.1.3.md)
 - [Orbeon Forms 2021.1.2 PE](orbeon-forms-2021.1.2.md)